 Strain Spotlight: GMO

 GMO is an 80/20 Indica cross of GSC x Chemdawg.
-It gets the Cookie name from GSC as well as its euphoric mood boost with relieving body relaxation.
-Chemdawg passes on its potent, heavy effects that can lead to couch lock and old school stink.
-GMO is a treat for the nose, with a dank aroma that carries notes of diesel and garlic.
-The Flora Farms Director of Cultivation Mark “Budd” Buddemeyer describes the flavor as pungent, with a flavor like old school hash or chronic.
+The acronym stands for its aromas: Garlic, Mushroom, and Onion.
+Parent strain GSC lends its euphoric mood boost with relieving body relaxation, while Chemdawg passes on its potent, heavy effects that can lead to couch lock and old school stink.
+Director of Cultivation Mark “Budd” Buddemeyer describes the flavor as pungent, with a flavor like old school hash or chronic.
 “It’s reminiscent of soap on the front end, with a savory meat flavor and anise finish like licorice,” said Budd.

 Like other strains, watching GMO grow blows the mind.
 From its earliest stages, when the first hints of its profile are present, to the late flowering stage when it’s bursting with trichomes, GMO always shows out.